viniarruda/resume/README.en.md

 **Apr/2021 -> Now - Tradersclub:** Software Engineer

 **Description:** Architecture and development of the new Platform of TradersClub using SSR.
 The idea is have an plataform that include a lot of different contents.
-(Videos, streams, chats, blog, ...) also refactoring the Channels at app.
+(Videos, streams, chats, blog, ...) also refactoring the Channels (like slack) at app.

 Helping to develop and organize the Design System, creating the Channels feature (like slack).